Join our Facilitator Training in Europe

 This professional programme is taught by Kim McCabe and Helena Løvendal and is a mixture of residential group training, individual support, peer groups, written work, and supervised practical experience.
-The course includes four residential weeks held during a twelve month period: 19-25 November 2017, 19-25 March 2018, 18-24 June 2018, and 12-18 November 2018.
+The course includes three residential modules held during a twelve month period: 27th October – 4th November 2018, 9-17 March 2019, 12-20 October 2019.

 This investment in your career provides you with meaningful employment that can fit well alongside raising a family and other commitments.
 Halfway into the course, participants will have the opportunity to start earning through their supervised facilitation of a Girls Journeying Together group.
 We estimate that within two years you can have recouped the cost of the training fees by running just one girls’ group a year.

 Training is being offered to women who have some experience of being with girls aged 11-18 years, and who already have some group-work training, counselling skills, or other relevant experience such as youth work or teaching.
 Please don’t hesitate to contact us to find out how your experience could lend itself to this training.
 As we have a limited number of places, once the course is full we will hold a waiting list for our next European training in 2021.

 Rites for Girls is offering this programme in America and Australia as well as Europe.
 Enquire now:

 She’s three and she sticks her tummy out proudly.